 - A. Removal of the Fats, Oil, and Grease (FOG) from the wastewater routed to a public or private sanitary system shall be the responsibility of the FSE user/owner. - B. FSEs shall provide such facilities and institute such procedures as are reasonably necessary to prevent or minimize the potential for the discharge or accidental discharge of FOG into the WCTS.
-This includes implementation of "Best Management Practices" protocols. - C. Any new FSE, upgrading of an existing FSE, or changing of ownership of existing FSE shall be required to install and maintain Grease Control Equipment, including grease traps and grease interceptors. - D. FSEs shall submit a Grease Trap/Interceptor Application with a FOG plan to the City of Chattanooga Plumbing Inspection Section for review and approval.
-The FOG plan shall include identification of all cooking and food preparation equipment (i.e. fryers, grills, woks, etc...); the number and size of dishwashers, sinks, floor drains, and other plumbing fixtures; type of food to be served; plumbing and riser diagrams: and plans for the grease trap dimensions and location. - E. City Plumbing Inspection section and Pretreatment Supervisor shall approve the Grease Trap/Interceptor application before construction or installation can proceed. - F. All grease traps shall be designed, installed and located in accordance with this specification to allow for complete access for inspection and maintenance.
+This includes implementation of "Best Management Practices" protocols. - C. Any new FSE, upgrading of an existing FSE, or changing of ownership of existing FSE shall be required to install and maintain a grease trap. - D. FSEs shall submit a Grease Trap/Interceptor Application with a FOG plan to the City of Chattanooga Plumbing Inspection Section for review and approval.
+The FOG plan shall include identification of all cooking and food preparation equipment (i.e. fryers, grills, woks, etc...); the number and size of dishwashers, sinks, floor drains, and other plumbing fixtures; type of food to be served; plumbing and riser diagrams: and plans for the grease trap dimensions and location. - E. City Plumbing Inspection section shall approve the Grease Trap/Interceptor application before construction or installation can proceed. - F. All grease traps shall be designed, installed and located in accordance with this specification to allow for complete access for inspection and maintenance. - G. FSE shall have a single grease trap installation for each application.
+Multiple applications shall not be allowed manifold into one (1) grease trap.

-- G. FSE shall have a single grease trap installation for each application.
-Multiple applications shall not be allowed manifold into one (1) grease trap unless approved by the Director. - H. FSEs shall prevent solid food waste products from disposal to grease trap and shall be disposed through normal solid waste /garbage disposal procedures. - I. Garbage grinders shall not be allowed to connect to the grease trap. - J. FSEs shall have separate sanitary and grease waste lines.
+- H. FSEs shall prevent solid food waste products from disposal to grease trap and shall be disposed through normal solid waste /garbage disposal procedures. - I. Garbage grinders shall not be allowed to connect to grease trap.
+The Director may issue a permit for a garbage grinder where no other alternative exists for solid waste collection and then only where applicable fees therefore are paid. - J. FSEs shall have separate sanitary and grease waste lines.
 The grease waste lines shall be plumbed to an appropriately sized grease trap.
-No sanitary wastewater or storm water shall be plumbed to the grease trap. - K. Grease traps shall be located as close to the source of the grease generating fixture as physically possible and shall be accessible for maintenance. - L. No dishwasher, steamer unit, other high temperature source, or garbage grinder shall be piped directly to grease traps. - M. Solids separation shall be required on all grease traps less than 500 gallons total volume. - N. All grease traps shall have a flow control restrictor and be vented. - O. Grease Traps shall have the Plumbing Drainage Institute certification and be installed as per manufacturer's specifications. - P. No automatic drip or feed system of additives shall be allowed prior to entering the grease trap. - Q. A single grease trap device shall be installed for each significant kitchen fixture unit (I.e. each 3-compartment sink).
+No sanitary wastewater or storm water shall be plumbed to the grease trap. - K. Grease traps shall be located as close to the source of the grease generating fixture as physically possible and shall be accessible for maintenance. - L. Dishwashers, steamer units, other high temperature sources, and garbage grinders shall not be piped directly to grease traps - M. Solids separation shall be required on all grease traps less than 500 gallons total volume. - N. Grease traps shall have a flow control restrictor and be vented. - O. Grease Traps shall have the Plumbing Drainage Institute certification and be installed as per manufacturer's specifications. - P. No automatic drip or feed system of additives shall be allowed prior to entering the grease trap. - Q. A single grease trap device shall be installed for each significant kitchen fixture unit (I.e. each 3-compartment sink).
 The City Plumbing Inspection section shall approve the number of grease traps and connections to each the grease trap. - R. Grease Trap waste should be sealed or placed in a container to prevent leachate from leaking, and then disposed or hauled offsite by a grease waste hauler to an approved disposal site. - S. Grease Trap waste should not be mixed with yellow grease in the grease recycle container unless approved.